So, the way you brush your teeth could potentially be destroying your sleep. Yep, you heard that right.

 Yes, you guessed it.

-So, what do we do about this?
-How can we return to brushing our teeth at night knowing that we can sleep the way nature intended us to sleep?
-What’s the perfect nighttime routine?
+The question is, how can you return to brushing your teeth at night knowing that you can sleep the way nature intended for you to sleep?
+What’s the perfect nighttime routine you might wonder?

 Well, the perfect scenario is to switch off all electronics, switch off all the lights in the house, and sit in the dark.

-Wearing orange-tinted blue-light blocking glasses filters out the specific blue wavelengths of light shown to cause bad sleep.
+Wearing orange-tinted blue-light blocking glasses filters out the specific blue wavelengths of light shown to cause poor sleep.

-A Swiss study of 13 teenage boys, published in The Journal of Adolescent Health, showed that when the boys donned orange-tinted glasses in the evening for a week, they felt “significantly more sleepy” than when they wore clear glasses.
+A Swiss study of 13 teenage boys, published in The Journal of Adolescent Health, showed that when the boys donned orange-tinted glasses in the evening for a week, they felt “significantly more sleepy” than when they were wearing clear glasses.

-And because kids are in most danger from the blue light, it’s important that kids wear kids-style blue-light blocking glasses.
+Due to kids being in most danger from the blue light, it’s important that kids wear blue light blocking glasses specifically designed for children.

 “Anything that will decrease that blue light exposure at night will be helpful,” said Christopher Colwell, a neuroscientist at the University of California, Los Angeles.